 Cash back credit cards can help consumers practice responsible spending while earning a little extra for their efforts when used properly.
-The days of earning 5% cash back for credit card purchases may be nothing but a memory, but the smart use of credit cards can still be profitable for diligent spenders.
+The days of earning 5 percent cash back for all credit card purchases may be just a memory, but the smart use of credit cards can still be profitable for diligent consumers.
 You may be able to find some credit cards offering a high level of cash back in certain spending categories, but these are often subject to maximums.

 So while the most you can earn from the 5% bonus cash back rate is $75, your cash back at the 1% rate is unlimited.
-Chase Freedom carries no annual fee.
+Plus, Chase Freedom® carries no annual fee.

 Fidelity Investment Rewards Visa Signature Card.
 Fidelity’s card is regularly cited as a Consumerism Commentary readers’ favorite.
 For the first $15,000 you spend on this card in a year, you will earn 1.5 points.
 After you hit the $15,000 threshold, each dollar will earn 2 points.
 Every time you pass 5,000 points, Fidelity will deposit $50 into your account.

 This card requires a linked account at Fidelity, but these accounts are free and can be good choices for savers and investors.
 A few years ago, I chose to rollover a former company’s 401(k) into a Fidelity IRA, and I use Fidelity as the servicing company for my charitable gift fund.
 Their index mutual funds are some of the lowest cost in the business, but for most of my own investing I prefer Vanguard.
 Vanguard, however, does not offer a similar credit card offer.